Philippine National Police: Shootout with PDEA Agents (2021)

-Quezon City 52-year-old woman shooting (2021)
+Quezon City shooting (2021)

-On May 31, 2021, a police officer Police Master Sergeant Hensie Zinampan, who appeared to be drunk, was filmed with a cell phone when he shot a 52-year-old woman named Lilybeth Valdez dead in close range outside the store in Fairview, Quezon City at around 9:30pm, following the heated argument between the two.
+On May 31, 2021, a police officer Police Master Sergeant Hensie Zinampan, who appeared to be drunk, shot a 52-year-old woman named Lilybeth Valdez dead in close range outside the store in Fairview, Quezon City, at around 9:30 p.m., following a heated argument between the two.
 The incident was caught on video.
-PNP Chief Guillermo Eleazar confronts Zinampan for his crime.
-The police filed an "administrative and criminal charges" against the police officer.
-The incident sparked outrage on social media, trending the hashtag #PulisAngTerorista on June 1, 2021, with the netizen rejected the claims that the incident was "isolated case."
-The incident was likened to the case of Tarlac shooting in December 2020.
-As is typical with PNP cases like this, there has been no further news on the status of the disgraced officer.
+PNP Chief Guillermo Eleazar confronted Zinampan for his crime.
+The police filed administrative and criminal charges against the police officer.
+The incident sparked outrage on social media, trending the hashtag #PulisAngTerorista on June 1, 2021, with netizens rejecting claims that the incident was an "isolated case."
+The incident was likened to the 2020 Tarlac shooting.